cmstatr/cmstatr/paper.md

 -   the maximum normed residual test for outliers within a batch [@CMH171G],
--   the Anderson-Darling k-Sample test to check if batches are drawn from the same (unspecified) distribution [@Scholz_Stephens_1987],
+-   the Anderson--Darling k-Sample test to check if batches are drawn from the same (unspecified) distribution [@Scholz_Stephens_1987],
 -   the maximum normed residual test for outliers within the data, and
--   the Anderson-Darling test for a particular probability distribution [@Lawless_1982].
+-   the Anderson--Darling test for a particular probability distribution [@Lawless_1982].

 Assuming that the data from the warp tension (WT) tested at